cobrich/Go2StudyTelegramChatBot/DOCS.md

     2. Receives the topic name from Gemini (or 'Математика' if ambiguous).
     3. Saves the question to the database with the AI-determined topic.
 - This improves the reliability of topic assignment and reduces errors from manual or keyword-based methods.

+## Changelog

+### [Date: YYYY-MM-DD] (replace with today's date)

+#### Major Fixes & Features

+- **Import Path Refactor:**
+  All Python import paths were updated to work when running `bot.py` from the `src` directory.
+The `src.` prefix was removed from all internal imports.

+- **Menu Button Handling:**
+  Added a text message handler to process menu button presses (ReplyKeyboardMarkup), enabling actions for options like "Мой прогресс".

+- **User Progress Statistics:**
+  Implemented real user progress stats for the "Мой прогресс" menu option, including total tests, average score, recent topics, and error topics.

+- **Test Flow Improvements:**
+  - Fixed topic selection logic and improved error handling.
+  - Enhanced test flow robustness, including Telegram API error handling.
+  - Added explanations for mistakes after tests and an option to repeat topics.

+- **Database & PDF Import:**
+  - Improved `pdf_processor.py` to import questions from PDF into the database only if they don't already exist.
+  - Ensured all project components use the same `math_bot.db` file.

+- **Question Source Tracking:**
+  - Added a feature to mark each question as coming from either the database or AI (Gemini).
+  - Displayed the source to users during tests and explanations.

+- **/stop Command Enhancement:**
+  - `/stop` now always resets user state and activity, preventing stale sessions from blocking new tests.

+- **Documentation & Version Control:**
+  - Updated `DOCS.md` after each major change.
+  - Committed all major changes to git for transparency and version tracking.

+---

+**The bot is now fully functional with robust error handling, clear user feedback, reliable question sourcing, and seamless PDF-to-database import.**